tourstream/tstr-crs-adapter/README.md

 }
 ```

-And also you can close the opened frame in the CRS:
+And also you can close the opened iFrame in the CRS:
 ```
-ubpCrsAdapter.exit(exitOptions)
+ubpCrsAdapter.exit()
 ```

+#### Additional information

-_note: every method returns a promise_
+* every method returns a promise
+* the `numberOfTravellers` will be auto-calculated related to traveller data in the service lines
+* be aware that some `services` will set values to the remark field

-_note: `setData` triggers automatically an `exit`
+* `setData` triggers automatically an `exit`
-which will close the "CRS overlay/popup" (if there is any).
+which will close the "CRS overlay/popup" (if there is any)
-but be aware that you have to close any separated opened windows by yourself!_
+* keep in mind that you have to close any separated opened windows by yourself!

 ### Supported `adapterOptions`